 GNOME provides some great apps.
 Your chosen Linux operating system (more commonly known as a “distribution” or “distro”) likely provided a few other well-known open source programs.
 Think Firefox or LibreOffice.
 These are some of the best tools in the free software world, but they’re also relatively heavy.

 Want a lighter web browser?
-Try out GNOME Web or one of the many alternative web browsers.
+Try out GNOME Web—here are a few reasons to use GNOME Web and its web apps.
+You can also try one of the many alternative web browsers.
 If you’re not exchanging complex documents with people using other programs, you may find that AbiWord is the only word processor you need.
 Gnumeric is as good at doing the kind of relatively basic things I do with a spreadsheet as LibreOffice.
 Even seemingly simple apps like Gedit have a lighter alternative, such as Leafpad.

 Here are some alternative Linux apps that may put less burden on your PC.
 You can find most of them, as well as the apps I’ve listed above, using GNOME Software.